peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 # Terminology

-   ACME    Automated Certificate Management Environment, a certificate management protocol [RFC8555].
+   ACME    Automated Certificate Management Environment, a certificate management protocol [RFC8555.

-   TA      OpenID Connect Federation Trust Anchor, see CA.
+   TA      OpenID Connect Federation Trust Anchor, see CA

    CA      Certification Authority, also known as Trust Anchor or Intermediate, specifically one that implements the ACME protocol though an ACME server.

    CSR     Certificate Signing Request, specifically a PKCS#10 [RFC2986] as supported by ACME.